MVP vs. Prototype: Understanding the Key Differences and When to Use Each

 While a prototype is more about how an app looks and feels, an MVP is something real users can actually use.
 It may not have every feature you’re dreaming of, but it covers the essentials to solve the core problem.

 The MVP idea started with startups in the tech world, especially in SaaS (Software as a Service).
 These companies needed to launch fast, test their ideas with real users, and start growing.
-Today, the MVP approach is used by all kinds of businesses to build both customer-facing apps and internal tools.
+Today, MVPs are used by all kinds of businesses to build both customer-facing apps and internal tools.

 Let’s say you’re creating software to streamline a business process.
 Instead of waiting months to build a full product, you can roll out just the key features.
 This way, your team can start benefiting from it right away, and you can add more improvements over time.